top of page

 Block parties aren’t therapy, however, they can be therapeutic.
 For the organizer and for the participants!

 The United States is lonely.
 Block parties offer social connectedness.
-A recent national survey of American adults by the Harvard Graduate School of Education found that 36% of respondents reported feeling lonely “frequently” or “almost all the time or all the time.”
+Researchers with the Harvard Graduate School of Education conducted a national survey and found that 21% of adults reported that they had serious feelings of loneliness.
+The study shows that people between 30-44 years of age were the loneliest group – 29% of people in this age range said they were “frequently” or “always” lonely.
 To address our nation’s epidemic of loneliness, the U.S. Surgeon General, Vivek H. Murthy, released The Healing Effects of Social Connection and Community.
 I have moved a total of 28 times in my life, both nationally and internationally.
 I know all too well how it feels to be lonely and isolated.
 I also know how one smile, one person, one conversation can make a difference.
+A neighborhood is an easily accessible community beyond the home.
+Block parties jump start connection, relationships, and mattering (being valued and adding value), and help neighbors feel grounded, supported, a sense of belonging, and joy.

 BlockParty3.jpeg

-After block parties, I have seen an uptick in teenagers being hired by their neighbors – a win-win!
+After block parties, you may see an uptick in teenagers being hired by their neighbors – a win-win!
 Babysitting, pet sitting, watering plants, mowing lawns, raking leaves, shoveling snow.
 Part-time paid work helps teenagers build agency and confidence.
-For those on a fixed income or in search of a familiar face to care for their pet, hiring a teen from the neighborhood is a great solution!

 When we get together face-to-face, we realize that we have more in common than we are different.
-In Wilton, you will see lawn signs supporting various political parties on the same street.
-That hasn’t kept neighbors from having block parties.
-My town is proof that you can get along with your neighbors who vote differently than you, that you may disagree on many issues but you can still laugh together and offer a helping hand.
+Block parties across the country are proof that neighbors may vote differently and they may disagree on many issues, but you can still laugh together and offer a helping hand.
+Sharing food at block parties, and oftentimes beloved family dishes and traditions, is a beautiful and generous gesture that bridges divides.

 bottom of page